Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 As

-by the lady who’d let me in.
+I was leaving, I was introduced to one of the coaches getting things prepared by the lady who’d let me in.
 We managed to communicate enough so he explained

-they were staging some junior football and he showed me his club badge so I
+they were staging some junior football, and he showed me his club badge, so I

 knew who they were.
-Smiles and respect did the trick and I left a happy man
+Smiles and respect did the trick, and I left a happy man

 that I’d made the effort.